Voting rights in Singapore: Voting by prisoners

-Another potentially controversial provision is section 6(1)(b) of the Parliamentary Elections Act, which denies suffrage to convicted criminals serving jail sentences.
-The provision states:
+Another potentially controversial provision is section 6(1)(b) of the Parliamentary Elections Act, which denies voting to convicted criminals serving jail sentences.
+Once the person has been sentenced to imprisonment whether Singapore or any other country, the name will immediately be removed from the Register of Electors, but upon release, ELD will send a restoration application form.
+Being in prison or drug rehabilitation centre is acceptable reason for restoration and is free.

-In addition, section 6(1A) provides as follows:

 The issue of the constitutionality of this restriction has not yet arisen in any Singapore court, but during a Parliamentary debate in May 2001, Non-constituency Member of Parliament J.B.
 Jeyaretnam challenged the provision as unconstitutional.

 The Singapore position may be compared with the situation in other jurisdictions.
 In Malaysia, the right to vote is entrenched in Article 119 of the Federal Constitution, but suffrage is similarly denied to those serving prison terms.
 In Yazid bin Sufaat v.
 Suruhanjaya Pilihanraya Malaysia (2009), it was held that while detainees under the Internal Security Act 1960 – who have not been convicted of any crime – still enjoy the right to vote in national elections, that right may only be exercised only in the constituencies they are registered in, and does not extend to allowing them to vote while incarcerated elsewhere.

 A survey of European countries reported in Hirst v.
 United Kingdom (No. 2) (2005), a judgment of the European Court of Human Rights, found that 18 states allowed prisoners to vote without restriction (Albania, Azerbaijan, Croatia, the Czech Republic, Denmark, Finland, Germany, Iceland, Lithuania, Macedonia, Moldova, Montenegro, the Netherlands, Portugal, Slovenia, Sweden, Switzerland and Ukraine), while in 13 states all prisoners were not allowed to vote (Armenia, Belgium, Bulgaria, Cyprus, Estonia, Georgia, Hungary, Ireland, Russia, Serbia, Slovakia, Turkey and the United Kingdom).
 In another 13 states, the right to vote could be restricted in some way (Austria, Bosnia and Herzegovina, France, Greece, Italy, Luxembourg, Malta, Norway, Poland, Romania, Spain, Latvia and Liechtenstein).
 In Hirst, the UK Government's denial of the vote to prisoners was ruled contrary to Protocol 1, Article 3, of the European Convention on Human Rights, which protects the right to regular, free and fair elections.
 The European Court said that the UK had to justify any deviation from universal suffrage, but the UK Government has so far desisted from applying the judgment after the House of Commons voted on 10 February 2012 to maintain the country's blanket ban on voting by prisoners.